Court-martial of Breaker Morant: Trial of Peter von Hagenbach

 The trial of Peter von Hagenbach by an ad hoc tribunal of the Holy Roman Empire in 1474 was the first "international" recognition of commanders' obligations to act lawfully.
 Hagenbach was put on trial for atrocities committed during the Burgundian Wars against the civilians of Breisach.
 Standing accused of allowing his troops to commit mass murder and war rape, which, "he as a knight was deemed to have a duty to prevent", and of personally committing perjury, Hagenbach replied that he, like Morant, only followed orders from the Duke of Burgundy, Charles the Bold, against whose rule the city of Breisach had rebelled.
 The court, however, rejected the superior orders defence.
 Peter von Hagenbach was found guilty of war crimes and executed by beheading at Breisgach on 4 May 1474.
 Despite the fact there was no explicit use of the term command responsibility, the trial of Peter von Hagenbach is seen as the first war crimes prosecution based on this principle.
+More recently, the trial of Peter von Hagenbach has been cited to argue against ongoing efforts in modern Australia seeking the retrial or posthumous pardon of Breaker Morant, Peter Handcock, George Witton, and Henry Picton.

-Leipzig War Crimes Trials
+Leipzig war crimes trials

-During the Leipzig War Crimes Trials, however, which prosecuted alleged German war crimes after the end of World War I, the defense attorney's claim that an alleged war criminal "only followed orders" (Befehlsnotstand) was taken very seriously and resulted in both acquittals and light sentences.
+During the Leipzig war crimes trials, however, which prosecuted alleged German war crimes after the end of World War I, the defence attorney's claim that an alleged war criminal "only followed orders" (Befehlsnotstand) was taken very seriously and resulted in both acquittals and light sentences.